Philadelphia YouTube Sensation Omni In A Hellcat Sentenced to 5 1/2 Years - NewsBreak

 “Thirty million dollars is a lot of money [but] tangible objects aren’t everything,” U.S. District Judge Harvey Bartle III said in announcing the punishment during a hearing in federal court.
 “You have a large following and there may be people who think if you can get away with it, they can too.”

-Carrasquillo, a 36-year-old product of North Philadelphia, has gained a huge following over the years via social media.
-Over 1 million Instagram followers and more than 800,000 YouTube subscribers get an insight of Carrasquillo’s luxurious manner of living.
-Displaying his collection of cars including Porsches, Lamborghinis, Bentley, McLarens, and his signature Dodge Charger SRT.
+Carrasquillo, 36-year-old product of North Philadelphia, has gained a huge following over the years via social media.
+Over 1 million Instagram followers and more than 800,000 youtube subscribers get an insight of Carrasquillo’s luxurious manner of living.
+Displaying his collection of cars including Porsches, Lamborghinis, Bentleys, McLarens, and a signature Dodge Charger SRT.

 Carrasquillo was disappointed in his behavior and expressed his sympathy to his judge and his family.
 “I really didn’t know the significance of this crime until I was picked up [by the FBI] at my home,” he said.
 “I feel like I let everybody down.”